 It is also popular among families who want to escape the busy city and relax next to an idyllic coastline.

-Below we have selected a handful of dog friendly attractions in Brighton that we thought might be beneficial to you:
+Below we have selected a handful of dog friendly attractions and dog walks in Brighton that we thought might be beneficial to you:

 Activities & Things to Do